S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Introduction

 General systems are often represented as a series system of multiple parallel systems or equivalently, a link-set of cut-sets.
-This representation is useful since it can cover any system types, but also highlights the challenges associated with optimization of general systems: A system event tends to have a nonsmooth and nonconvex limit-state function with respect to design variables even when component events have smooth and convex limit-state functions \cite{bpf10}.
+This representation is useful since it can cover any system types.
+Howver, it also highlights the challenges associated with optimization of general systems: A system event tends to have a nonsmooth and nonconvex limit-state function with respect to design variables even when component events have smooth and convex limit-state functions \cite{bpf10}.
 This effect is unavoidable, but is made more manageable in BORM because it avoids the 0-1 discontinuity caused by failure probability formulations.
-Moreover, BORM allows us to bring forward the component limit-state functions, which tend to be smooth as functions of design variables.
-This enables us to employ an efficient bundle method for the optimization subproblems; see \cite[Ch.
-10]{bonnans-gilbert-lemarechal-sagastizabal-2006} and \cite{Oliveira_Sagastizabal_2014b} for an introduction to convex bundle methods and \cite{pb17} for the nonconvex proximal bundle method employed as an auxiliary algorithm in this work.